cruncher/Cruncher_CSS_style/README.md

 	}

-	/* 3.
-Put media queries in mobile first order, and use a media query for each class that needs to be made responsive, keeping them close together in the code. */
+#####3.
+Put media queries in mobile first order
+And use a media query for each group of classes that need to be made responsive.

 	.button {
 		border-radius: 0.5em;